 A number of events have already taken place in 2014.
 To keep informed about what is being planned in 2015 , join the Magna Carta 800th mailing list.

-The key events for 2015 are listed on this page and will be updated as more information is available.
+The key events for 2015 are listed on this page and will be updated regularly.